weahead/react-customizable-modal/README.md

 ## Motivation

-There are several modal implementations in react, but none of them offered the flexibility to have total controll of the components being rendered so that you could use what ever animation library we wanted.
+There are several modal implementations in react, but none of them offered the flexibility to have total control of the components being rendered so that you could use whichever animation library you want.

 <!-- ## Screenshots -->